-Forty seven years ago FAWCO President Mary Mag (1965–1969) and her Board established FAWCO’s Foundation in 1967; Mary served as the first FAWCO Foundation President until a Board was formed, then again from 1971–1975.
+Forty-seven years ago, FAWCO President Mary Mag (1965–1969) and her Board established FAWCO’s Foundation in 1967; Mary served as the first FAWCO Foundation President until a Board was formed, then again from 1971–1975.
 Donations were made to relief organizations, and academic scholarships were awarded as early as the 1930’s when membership totaled only ten to twelve clubs.
-Today, forty seven years later, The FAWCO Foundation's mission is to put into action the interests of FAWCO in the global community by specifically aiding charitable, scientific and educational programs, and by supporting the rights of women and children throughout the world.
+Today, forty-seven years later, The FAWCO Foundation's mission is to put into action the interests of FAWCO in the global community by specifically aiding charitable, scientific and educational programs, and by supporting the rights of women and children throughout the world.
 FAWCO’s philanthropic "heart" is supported by the generous and caring spirit of our members.

-The FAWCO Foundation’s newest academic education award, “IT for Young Women” was created to recognize a young woman majoring in Information Technology or related fields.
-The candidate could be working at either the undergraduate or graduate level.
-Applications were offered to daughters of FAWCO and FAUSA members regardless of nationality.
-The FAWCO Foundation’s reasons for offering this award were twofold:
+The FAWCO Foundation’s newest academic education award, “AWG Paris IT for Young Women,” was created to recognize a young woman majoring in Information Technology or related fields.
+The candidate may be working at either the undergraduate or graduate level.
+Applications are open to daughters of FAWCO and FAUSA members, regardless of nationality.
+The FAWCO Foundation’s reasons for offering this award are two-fold:

 Club participation is vital to the Development Grant Program and process; DG proposals reflect the issues and concerns of particular importance to FAWCO member clubs.
 The FAWCO Foundation encourages clubs to submit up to two DG proposals each year.
-It is necessary that the nominating club has supported the project for at least two years and must be from more than just one person in the club.
+It is necessary that the nominating club has supported the project for at least one year and support for the project must come from more than just one person in the club.
 The recipient in each grant category is determined by vote of FAWCO member clubs.
-The strength of this program lies in the access to projects known personally by FAWCO members, and many times supported directly by a Member Club.
-The FAWCO Foundation Development Grant Fund program has awarded $362,000 to 108 charitable projects through 2014.
-Projects are located in over 30 countries worldwide and 38% of our projects are located in Africa!
-To learn all about our Development Grants Program, please see our Development Grants page.
-If you have a question about submitting nominations, please contact The Foundation Development Grant Administrator.
+The strength of this program lies in the access to projects known personally by FAWCO members and supported by a member club.

-Free The Girls, a 501(c)(3) headquartered in Denver, CO, is currently working in Mozambique, Uganda and El Salvador assisting trafficking survivors to set up micro-enterprises in the second-hand clothing markets prevalent in developing countries.
+Free The Girls, a 501(c)(3) headquartered in Denver, CO, is currently working in Mozambique, Uganda and El Salvador assisting trafficking survivors to set up microenterprises in the second-hand clothing markets prevalent in developing countries.
 The women sell bras donated by women and industry partners in North America and Europe.
 The FAWCO Target Project will create the infrastructure necessary to support the recent move into Uganda and El Salvador, as well as planned future expansion of programs to Lesotho and Mexico.

-The FAWCO Target Program was initiated to unite the power of almost 12,000 individual members of the 64 FAWCO Member Clubs in 33 countries to make a significant and sustainable impact on critical issues that support the effort to achieve the UN Millennium Development Goals.
+The FAWCO Target Program was initiated to unite the power of almost 12,000 individual members of the 64 FAWCO member clubs in 33 countries to make a significant and sustainable impact on critical issues that support the effort to achieve the UN Millennium Development Goals.